2025 Canadian Senior Curling Championships

-The 2025 Canadian Senior Curling Championships will be held from November 29 to December 6 at the Ottawa Hunt and Golf Club in Ottawa, Ontario.
-The event is the Canadian national championship for 50-and over curlers, where the winning men's and women's teams will represent Canada at the 2026 World Senior Curling Championships.
+The 2025 Canadian Senior Curling Championships were held from November 29 to December 6 at the Ottawa Hunt and Golf Club in Ottawa, Ontario.
+The event is the Canadian national championship for 50-and over curlers, where the winning men's and women's teams, Saskatchewan's Bruce Korte and Ontario's Sherry Middaugh, will represent Canada at the 2026 World Senior Curling Championships.

 Men

 Teams

 The teams are listed as follows: